ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ```

 ### Setup
-To setup the server, follow these steps:
+To set up the server, follow these steps:
 1. Open an SSH connection to the machine that serves as the server.
 2. Clone the NetShaper repository onto the server machine.
 3. Change the directory to `Path/To/Netshaper/hardware/server/`